broadinstitute/gatk/scripts/variantstore/AOU_GVS_WORKSPACE.md

 ## 5. Your VCF is ready!!

-The sharded VCF outut files are listed in the `ExtractTask.output_vcf` workflow output, and the associated index files are listed in `ExtractTask.output_vcf_index`
+The sharded VCF output files are listed in the `ExtractTask.output_vcf` workflow output, and the associated index files are listed in `ExtractTask.output_vcf_index`